kormart/automate-study/README.md

 The purpose is to provide a high-capacity GPU machine in a dynamic way, meaning it can be started and stopped easily, and files can be stored in a persistent file system (which remains when the GPU machine is destroyed).

 Currently, the GPU machine is the Azure VM `Standard_ND40rs_v2`.

-The next section is a howto for users, below comes howto for setting it up.
+The next section is a how-to for users, below comes how-to for setting it up.

-## Howto for users
+## How-to for users

 There is a (non-GPU) VM, called `masterops`, on Azure, from where we can start and stop the GPU machine.
 To login to `masterops` you have to have provided your public key separately.